 What happens when you clone an assessment?

-- Since Plus Assessments are never actually in draft form, they are unable to be cloned.
-Creating a Plus Assessment is such a quick and easy process, therefore, making a new Plus Assessment with the same settings won't take long at all.
-Reach out to us in the chat feature if you have questions!
+Since Plus Assessments are never actually in draft form, they are unable to be cloned.
+Creating a Plus Assessment is such a quick and easy process that making a new Plus Assessment with the same settings won't take long at all.
+Reach out to us in the chat feature if you have questions.

 How to Clone an Assessment